MsMaddyMac/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach executes a function and loops through each item of an array.
+It doesn't return anything.
+.map provides a new array after a function is executed looping through each item of an array.

 2. What is the difference between a function and a method?

+A method is a function that belongs to an object.
+While a function is an object.

 3. What is closure?

+A closure is a bunch of functions nested together creating a local scope but are able to refer to the scope around them, global scope.

 4. Describe the four rules of the 'this' keyword.

+Global Binding - when in the global scope the value of ’this’ will be the window/console Object where JavaScript is run.

+Implicit Binding - whenever a function is called by a preceding dot, the object to the left gets ’this’.
+Think of ‘automatic’.
+Once it looks to the left of the .
+When the function is invoked it automatically refers to what is left of the (.)dot .

+Explicit Binding - whenever JavaScript’s call or apply method is used, ’this’ is explicitly defined.

+New Binding - whenever a constructor function is used, ‘this' refers to the specific instance of the object that is created and returned by the constructor function, ’new’ method is used.

 5. Why do we need super() in an extended class?

+The super keyword allows a child object to access and use functions within the parent object.

 ## Project Set up